-The Getting Things Done method, commonly known as David Allen’s GTD technique, is one of the best ways to help you with your projects by making you more productive and help you do more in life.
+The Getting Things Done method, commonly known as David Allen’s GTD technique, is one of the best ways to help you with your projects by making you more productive and helping you do more in life.

 As you have probably figured out by now, GTD means Getting Things Done.
-This method lets you plan your to-do tasks and acting on them step by step, which helps you to take your tasks out of your mind, plan for them, and act on them by dividing them into productive executions.
+This method lets you plan your to-do tasks and act on them step by step, which helps you to take your tasks out of your mind, plan for them, and act on them by dividing them into productive executions.

 Most office workers spend 28% of their day on unnecessary distractions, which takes up more than a quarter of the day.
 The average employee is likely to get distracted almost 56 times a day through excessive emails, pointless meetings, and interruptions thus resulting in poor productivity.

 Let’s dig a little deeper into what GTD is, and how the Getting Things Done method can help you strike a better work-life balance.

 We thought we would share with you some Frequently Asked Questions (FAQs) to give you a better understanding of the GTD method or clarify any misconceptions.